A45 road: History

-Initially, the A45 passed through Ipswich to Felixstowe; when the Ipswich bypass was completed in 1985, the road was diverted to pass over the Orwell Bridge which opened in 1982.
+Initially, the A45 passed through Ipswich on its way to Felixstowe; when the Ipswich bypass was completed in 1985, the road was diverted to pass over the Orwell Bridge which opened in 1982.

 A bypass for the village of Eltisley was built in 1972, along with a bypass on the B1040 road.
 The 3 mi £8 million St Neots bypass opened in December 1985 on what was then the A45.